Criticism of Wikipedia: Partisanship

 In February 2021, Fox News accused Wikipedia of whitewashing communism and socialism.
 In November 2021, the English Wikipedia's entry for "Mass killings under communist regimes" was nominated for deletion, with some editors arguing that it has "a biased 'anti-Communist' point of view", that "it should not resort to 'simplistic presuppositions that events are driven by any specific ideology, and that "by combining different elements of research to create a 'synthesis', this constitutes original research and therefore breaches Wikipedia rules."
 This was criticized by historian Robert Tombs, who called it "morally indefensible, at least as bad as Holocaust denial, because 'linking ideology and killing' is the very core of why these things are important.
 I have read the Wikipedia page, and it seems to be careful and balanced.
 Therefore, attempts to remove it can only be ideologically motivated – to whitewash Communism."
 Other Wikipedia editors and users on social media opposed the deletion of the article.
 The article's deletion nomination received considerable attention from conservative media.
 The Heritage Foundation, an American conservative think tank, called the arguments made in favor of deletion "absurd and ahistorical".
 On December 1, 2021, a panel of four administrators found that the discussion yielded no consensus, meaning that the status quo was retained, and the article was not deleted.
 The article's deletion discussion was the largest in Wikipedia's history.

 Hindutva proponents have accused Wikipedia of being anti-Hindu and anti-Indian.

 In 2025, after the assassination of Charlie Kirk, Wikipedia was accused of pushing a "left-wing narrative" about Kirk.

 National bias

 In 2008, Tim Anderson, a senior lecturer in political economy at the University of Sydney, said Wikipedia administrators display an American-focused bias in their interactions with editors and their determinations of which sources are appropriate for use on the site.
-Anderson was outraged after several of the sources he used in his edits to the Hugo Chávez article, including Venezuela Analysis and Z Magazine, were disallowed as "unusable".
+Anderson was outraged after several of the sources he used in his edits to the Hugo Chávez article, including Venezuelanalysis and Z Magazine, were disallowed as "unusable".
 Anderson also described Wikipedia's neutral point of view policy to ZDNet Australia as "a facade" and that Wikipedia "hides behind a reliance on corporate media editorials".